 High School Football America Founders

 High School Football America LLC (“HSFA”) is a multi-platform media company creating original content — text, video and audio.
-Founders Jeff Fisher and Trish Hoffman, who have won numerous awards for journalism and public relations, have captured thousands of high school sports stories that serve as a lightning rod for promoting positive stories about student-athletes.
+Founder Jeff Fisher, who has won numerous awards for journalism and public relations, has captured thousands of high school sports stories that serve as a lightning rod for promoting positive stories about student-athletes.
 In essence, these stories highlight how high school sports serve as a bond for community togetherness.

 HSFA’s mission is to promote student-athletes, coaches, schools and communities.